primus/primus-emit/README.md

 and client.
 We automatically blacklist reserved event names.
-This ensures that you cannot accidentally emit the `end` event on the client and close the connection on the server etc. The blacklisted events are all events that are prefixed with `incomming:` and `outgoing:` as they are used by Primus internally and all events client or server emits.
+This ensures that you cannot accidentally emit the `end` event on the client and close the connection on the server etc. The blacklisted events are all events that are prefixed with `incoming:` and `outgoing:` as they are used by Primus internally and all events client or server emits.
 See https://github.com/primus/primus#events for an overview of all events that are emitted by Primus.